Learning-Dashboard/LD-eval/README.md

 + The query uses one parameter (bcKey), which is also read from the project properties file.
 Parameters of a query are declared with prefix 'param.'

-+ The query defines one result (params), that is specified as a path within the query result delivered by MongoDB.
++ The query defines one result (issuesTotal), that is specified as a path within the query result delivered by MongoDB.
 Results are declared with prefix 'result.'
 All results computed by params queries can be used as parameters (without declaration) in subsequent *params* and *metrics* queries.
 Make sure that the names of the results of params queries are unique, otherwise they will get overwritten.

 __Query Parameters__

 LD-eval internally uses search templates to perform *params, metrics*, and other queries.
-Search templates can receive parameters (noted with double curly braces: {{parameter}}).
+Search templates can receive parameters ( noted with double curly braces: {{parameter}} ).
 The parameters are replaced by actual values, before the query is executed.
 The replacement is done verbatim and doesn't care about data types.
-Thus, if you want a string parameter, you'll have to add quotes around the parameter yourself (as seen below with the evaluationDate parameter).
+Thus, if you want a string parameter, you'll have to add quotes around the parameter yourself (for example, writing "{{parameter}}").

 + The evaluationDate is available to all *params* and *metrics* queries without declaration.
 LD-eval started without command-line options sets the evaluationDate to the date of today (string, format yyyy-MM-dd).

-+ Elements of the *project.properties* can be declared as a parameter with the $$-notation, as seen above (param.bcKey).
++ Elements of the *project.properties* can be declared as a parameter with the $$ notation, as seen above (param.bcKey).

 + Literals (numbers and strings) can be used after declaration as parameters (e.g by *param.myThreshold=15*).